fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

 Using roscpp makes it harder to get the required information.
 {: .notice }

+The following list the three approaches to get information from the ROS master:

+- [rosapi](http://wiki.ros.org/rosapi) not covered here because it would require adding it as another dependency (reference [answer](https://answers.ros.org/question/152481/get-service-type-from-c/)).
+- [XML-RPC](https://en.wikipedia.org/wiki/XML-RPC) calls using [ROS Master API]() This would be the way to go if the plugin was written in Python.
+The ROS Master API seems to be incomplete for C++ (reference [answer](https://answers.ros.org/question/151611/rosservice-list-and-info-from-c/)).
+- [Calling terminal commands from C++]() A hacky solution to execute ros commands such as `rosservice list` within C++.

 #### Command Line Interface Approach

-This approach, to get for example the service list is kind of a hack and doesn't leverage the XMLRPC backend of ROS.
+This approach, to get for example the service list is kind of a hack and doesn't leverage the [XML-RPC](https://en.wikipedia.org/wiki/XML-RPC) backend of ROS.
 However, it is the simpler approach, which is why I used it for the first/current version of this plugin.

 The snippet to get the output of a ros command executed from a roscpp node ([source](https://stackoverflow.com/questions/478898/how-do-i-execute-a-command-and-get-the-output-of-the-command-within-c-using-po)):